maindolaamit/genai-cli/readme.md

 # Gemini CLI

 Gemini CLI is a command-line interface for interacting with the Gemini API.
-This tool allows users s provide text or file prompts, attach files, specify additional context through folder paths, and save outputs in various formats.
+This tool allows users to provide text or file prompts, attach files, specify additional context through folder paths, and save outputs in various formats.

 ## Features

 - Provide text or file prompts for API interaction.
 - Attach files via command-line parameters.
 - Specify a folder path for additional context.
-- Save output s a specified file path.
+- Save output to a specified file path.
 - Choose between text or image output types.
 - Select different models for generating responses.